125g Quality Fresh Raw Meat

 With veggies (and meat) I try to mix it up from day to day or week to week.

 In order for a dog to be able to get any value out of a raw vegetable it has to have those cell walls broken up by pureeing or juicing.
 Cooking also breaks down the cellulose, but remember that heat can also alter/diminish nutrient content.
-Pumpkin and sweet potato are the only vegetable I always steam for Lulu (nb. potatoes of any variety should never be fed raw).
-I don’t feed potato often, but when I do I choose to feed sweet potatoes rather than regular white potatoes because of their higher nutritional value, and white potatoes tend to upset Lulu’s tummy (sweet potatoes can also upset digestion if fed too often – I never feed them more than one meal a week).
+Pumpkin and sweet potato are the only vegetable I always steamed for Lulu (nb. potatoes of any variety should never be fed raw).
+I never fed potato often, but when I did I choose to feed sweet potatoes rather than regular white potatoes because of their higher nutritional value, and white potatoes tended to upset Lulu’s tummy (sweet potatoes can also upset digestion if fed too often – I never feed them more than one meal a week).

 When deciding whether to feed your dog a particular vegetable not on the list above I’d recommend Googling ‘<vegetable name> safe for dogs’ just to be sure certain that it’s ok.
 (NB.
 Never feed onions, garlic, leeks or shallots – all part of the allium family and are very toxic for dogs.
 Read more why you should never feed any of these vegetables HERE).

 Where to get it:

 Veggies: Fresh is best!
 I buy veggies from our local Saturday fresh fruit and veg market or a local trusted green grocer.

 Manuka Honey: In Australia I buy raw natural Manuka Honey from a trusted apiarist at the local Brisbane farmer’s markets, or in a pinch I pick up either Barnes Naturals NPA/UMF 5+ honey here: http://www.chemistwarehouse.com.au/Buy/73989/Barnes-Naturals-Manuka-Honey-5-500g or Bramwell’s MGO 83+ (equiv.
 UMF 5) from Aldi.